-If a UE is configured with a LAA SCell for UL transmissions, the UE shall apply the procedures described in this clause assuming frame structure type 1 for the LAA SCell unless stated otherwise.
+If a UE is configured with a LAA SCell or MF cell for UL transmissions, the UE shall apply the procedures described in this clause assuming frame structure type 1 for the LAA SCell or MF cell unless stated otherwise.

-For a non-BL/CE UE, and for FDD and transmission mode 1 and a cell that is not a LAA SCell, there shall be 8 uplink HARQ processes per serving cell for non-subframe bundling operation, i.e. normal HARQ operation, and 3 uplink HARQ processes for subframe bundling operation when parameter e-HARQ-Pattern-r12 is set to TRUE and 4 uplink HARQ processes for subframe bundling operation otherwise.
-For a non-BL/CE UE, and for FDD and transmission mode 2 and a cell that is not a LAA SCell, there shall be 16 uplink HARQ processes per serving cell for non-subframe bundling operation and there are two HARQ processes associated with a given subframe as described in [8].
+For a non-BL/CE UE, and for FDD and transmission mode 1 and a cell that is not a LAA SCell or MF cell, there shall be 8 uplink HARQ processes per serving cell for non-subframe bundling operation, i.e. normal HARQ operation, and 3 uplink HARQ processes for subframe bundling operation when parameter e-HARQ-Pattern-r12 is set to TRUE and 4 uplink HARQ processes for subframe bundling operation otherwise.
+For a non-BL/CE UE, and for FDD and transmission mode 2 and a cell that is not a LAA SCell, there shall be 16 uplink HARQ processes per serving cell for non-subframe bundling operation and there are two HARQ processes associated with a given subframe as described in MFA TS 36.321 [8].
 The subframe bundling operation is configured by the parameter ttiBundling provided by higher layers.

 For FDD and a BL/CE UE configured with CEModeA, there shall be at most 8 uplink HARQ processes per serving cell.